daviderestivo/pi2-gpio-exp/7-segments_display/README_7-segments_display.md

 CC= Common Cathode
  ```

-Assuming an SN54HC595 is used to drive the 7-segments display a possible wiring layout might be:
+Assuming an SN54HC595 is used to drive the 7-segments display, a possible wiring
+layout might be:

   PIN |	VALUE
 ------|-------
   Qa  | A
   Qb  | B
   Qc  |	C
   Qd  |	D
   Qe  |	E